-26. Are there particular rules governing evidentiary matters in arbitration?
+25. Are there particular rules governing evidentiary matters in arbitration?
 Will the local courts in your jurisdiction play any role in the obtaining of evidence?
-Can local courts compel witnesses to participate in arbitration proceedings?

 Art.
 184 PILA and art.
 375 CPC stipulate rules for taking of evidence and the participation of the state courts.
 In principle, the arbitral tribunal takes the evidence itself.
 If, however, taking of evidence or other procedural acts require the assistance of the state courts, e.g. due to the fact that arbitral tribunals do not have coercive powers, such participation may be requested from the state court at the seat of the arbitral tribunal by the arbitral tribunal itself or by a party to the arbitral tribunal with the consent of the arbitral tribunal.